-Kidney stones develop when there are more crystal-forming substances (oxalate, calcium, uric acid) in our urine that can be diluted.
+Kidney stones are likely to develop when there are more crystal-forming substances (oxalate, calcium, uric acid) in our urine.
 This usually happens when we don’t drink enough water, so the balance between these components gets disrupted and the environment in our urine becomes more acidic.

 Kidney Stones Risk Factors

-Although there isn’t a single main cause of kidney stones, there are several factors that increase your chances of getting this condition.
+Although there isn’t a single mechanism of kidney stones formation, there are several factors that increase your chances of getting this condition.
 Here are some of the main risk factors:

-- Dehydration– people who drink less than the recommended two liters of water per day are at a higher risk of getting kidney stones.
+- Dehydration– people who drink less than the daily recommendation (approximately 2 liters) are at a higher risk of getting kidney stones.
+Drinking extra water dilutes the stone forming substances, thus preventing stone formation.
 The same goes for people who sweat a lot or live in warmer climates, as they are losing more fluids.

 - Certain diets – diets that are high in protein, sugar, and sodium (salt) all leave you at a higher risk of kidney stones.
-Sodium-rich diets, in particular, can increase the amount of calcium in our kidneys, so they are put under a lot of pressure.
+Sodium-rich diets, in particular, can increase the amount of calcium in our urine..Current guidelines suggest restricting total daily sodium intake to 2,300 mg.

 Here are some of the most common symptoms of kidney stones:

-- Severe pain in the back and side, right below the ribs;
+- Severe pain in the back and side, below the ribs;

-- Pain in the groin or lower abdomen;
+- Pain in the spreads towards the lower abdomen;

 - Painful urination;